 What does it accomplish?

 Monitoring marine debris is necessary to understand sources, locations, amounts, movement, impacts, and accumulation rates of debris.
-The project establishes a locally-relevant shoreline marine debris monitoring pilot project using the Marine Debris Shoreline Survey protocols developed by the NOAA Marine Debris Program.
-Monitoring data are uploaded monthly to the NOAA Marine Debris Program’s national shoreline monitoring database.
-The resulting data provide:
+The project established a locally-relevant shoreline marine debris monitoring pilot project using the Marine Debris Shoreline Survey protocols developed by the NOAA Marine Debris Program.
+Monitoring data was uploaded monthly to the NOAA Marine Debris Program’s national shoreline monitoring database.
+The resulting data provided:

 1) A baseline against which Virginia can evaluate the effectiveness of its existing Marine Debris Reduction Plan;

 2) A regional evaluation on the effectiveness of shoreline monitoring protocols;

 3) Recommendations to continue long-term monitoring at the four sites; and